 What are Stablecoins?

-Stablecoins are a type of digital currency that are pegged to another fiat currency, like the U.S. dollar.
+Stablecoins are a type of digital currency that is pegged to a fiat currency, like the U.S. dollar or a commodity like Gold and Silver.
 This means that the value of a stablecoin is always stable relative to the value of the fiat currency it’s pegged to.

 How do Stablecoins Work?